alx741/venabili/README.md

 ## No, I mean why "Venabili"?

 Oh, that!
-It's named after "Dors Venabili", a fictional character from Isaac Asimov's "Foundation" series of novels.
+It's named after *Dors Venabili*, a fictional character from Isaac Asimov's "*Foundation*" series of novels.

 ## I want it!